Cetacean517/Cetacean_w/Learning/Professional Courses/DataBase/Chapter10 Exercise.md

    SELECT D.dire.fname
    FROM Department as D
    WHERE D.university = 'Fudan University' AND
-   	  'Switzerland' in D.countries AND
+   	  'Switzerland' in D.dire.countries AND
-         'Japanese' in D.languages;
+         'Japanese' in D.dire.languages;
    ```

 ## 10.7 题目